InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 A pipeline also has a special property `initOnly`, which if declared as `true`, indicates that this pipeline will only be executed when the application starts, and the application will not provide any parameters during execution.

+A pipeline can be defined as a scheduled execution, utilizing the `schedule` attribute, following the Cron standard.
+Scheduled execution and initial execution are mutually exclusive; if a pipeline has already been defined for initial execution only, it cannot then be defined for scheduled execution.

 ## Step set

 Step set, as the name suggests, can define a set of steps.
 They can also define how their built-in steps are executed, typically in the